code-with-amitk/Code-examples/System-Design/Concepts/CI-CD/README.md

 <a name=ci></a>
 ## Continuous Integration
-This is development practice that requires:
-- developers to integrate code into a shared repository several times a day.
+- Developers checkin the code into a shared repository several times a day.
 - Each check-in is then verified by an automated build, allowing teams to detect problems early.

 <a name=p></a>